klntsky/CIPs/CPS-0012/README.md

 ## Abstract

 Blockchains lack the properties of classical databases, as storage is expensive and queries are complex.
-Query layers services abstract away the difficulties of indexing blockchains, offering builders standard API interfaces to access data.
+Query layers services abstract away the difficulties of indexing blockchains, offering builders API interfaces to access data.

 Cardano's query layers lack standardization.
 This leads to suboptimal tooling, dApp and wallet architecture.